 Classic German Baking: The Recipes

-Ten days before I myself exchanged my German life for a year in Washington, DC, I picked out three recipes to try: for its simplicity, and my mother-in-law’s birthday, the Friesentorte (Plum Cream Torte), which additionally involved making a Pflaumenmuss (Spiced Plum Butter); and for natural gluten-free-ness and our leaving do, the Mohntorte (Poppy Seed Torte).
+Ten days before I myself exchanged my German life for a year in Washington, DC, I picked out three recipes to try: for its simplicity, and my mother-in-law’s birthday, the Friesentorte (Plum Cream Torte), which additionally involved making a Pflaumenmus (Spiced Plum Butter); and for natural gluten-free-ness and our leaving do, the Mohntorte (Poppy Seed Torte).

 It turned out, somewhat predictably, that the week before a transatlantic move is not the best time to embark on baking projects.
-I managed a batch of Pflaumenmuss before we left, the smell of slowly stewing, cinnamon-spiced plums the most comforting possible accompaniment to packing up our flat; I only fear that I should not have halved the recipe, as the end result was considerably thicker and stodgier than it should have been.
+I managed a batch of Pflaumenmus before we left, the smell of slowly stewing, cinnamon-spiced plums the most comforting possible accompaniment to packing up our flat; I only fear that I should not have halved the recipe, as the end result was considerably thicker and stodgier than it should have been.
 But I found no time to sandwich it between layers of puff pastry and whipped cream: I left my mother-in-law instead, rather embarrassingly, with my homemade plum butter, a roll of raw pastry and two pots of cream, to put the Friesentorte together herself; plus the ingredients – including two vast bags of poppy seeds – for the unembarked-upon Mohntorte.
 How I wish I’d packed those poppy seeds now: so easy to obtain in Germany, I’ve as yet failed to get my hands on anything more than a 35g pot in the US.

 So, I’ve been sadly foiled at every attempt at successful classic German baking, but there is plenty of time for it in my future, and I am thoroughly excited about getting stuck in.

-Classic German Baking has been written an international audience.
+Classic German Baking has been written for an international audience.
 Both metric and imperial measurements are used throughout and Luisa has included, amongst other useful things, a useful storecupboard list at the start of the book and a small collection of basic recipes and a German pronunciation guide at the back, though ironically, as a Brit, my additional requirements instead fell to translating a handful of unfamiliar American baking terms.

 Classic German Baking: The Verdict